savob/savobajic.ca/content/projects/extracurricular/zephyr.md

 ## Objectives
 - Reduce power wasted for lighting
 - Use a mobile phone app for the primary user interface
-- Have a gih-power mode for the front lights to act as high beams
+- Have a high-power mode for the front lights to act as high beams
 - Collect and display the following data to the rider
   - Ambient temperature
   - Heading (compass)